sergeiown/WeatherAPP/README.md

 # Get Weather App

-Weather forecast with search by city name.
+Weather forecast with search by city name and country using [ISO 3166 Regional Codes.](https://github.com/lukes/ISO-3166-Countries-with-Regional-Codes)

-Fetch requests to the openweathermap api are used.
+Fetch requests to the [openweathermap](https://openweathermap.org/api) api are used.

 Data is stored and displayed with cookies.

-After a minute, fresh data is requested.
+After 10 minutes fresh data is requested.

 ![screenshot](./img/screenshot.jpg)